maximmuld3r/01/README.md

 # 01

-This is an ongoing project, when I'll be able to explain further I'll enlighten you all!
+This is an ongoing project, when I'll be able to explain more I'll enlighten you all!